 Penalties by HCD: The sixth Housing Element cycle (2021-2029) allocates more housing units to communities, especially in urban areas, to address California's housing crisis, and adds stricter penalties for cities' non-compliance.
 Culver City's increased allocation in the sixth cycle totals 3,341 units compared to the fifth cycle allocation of 185 units.
-New penalties include Assembly Bill 1398 (AB 1398), which states that local governments that do not complete timely adoption and submittal to HCD by February 12, 2022, for certification of the 2021-2029 Housing Element will be subject to a range of enforcement penalties set forth in State housing law.
+New penalties include Assembly Bill 1398 (AB 1398), which states that if HCD determines that a jurisdiction's Housing Element is not substantially compliant with State law by February 12, 2022, the 2021-2029 Housing Element will be subject to a range of enforcement penalties set forth in State housing law.
 These penalties could negatively impact the City by court orders, lawsuits and fines by the State, legal action by the State Attorney General, fiscal impacts to the General Fund, potential loss of local control over new housing development, risk to State grants in process, and ineligibility for future State grant funding.
 The City would also be required to rezone to accommodate the RHNA by October 15, 2022, one year from the statutory deadline.
+The Comprehensive Zoning Code Update which includes the citywide rezoning process necessary to implement the Housing Element Update is complicated and costly and typically requires two or more years to complete.
 The anticipated adoption date for the GPU is Fall of 2022 and the comprehensive Zoning Code Update process was originally anticipated to begin after adopting the GPU.